 - How a participant’s individual, goal-based plan is prepared and reviewed, including how the NDIA approves the funding of reasonable and necessary supports

-- How a provider can become a registered provider of supports
+- How a provider can become a registered NDIS provider

 - The governance arrangements for the NDIA, including its CEO, Board, Independent Advisory Council, and Actuaries

 - A process for internal and external review of certain decisions made under the NDIS Act.

 The NDIS Rules are legislative instruments made under the NDIS Act.

 They set out the more detailed operation of the NDIS and accompany - and should be read in conjunction with - the NDIS Act.